Learn the basics of TV packages including equipment, bundles, connecting to mobile devices, and comparing and switching providers.

 These allow users to capture free digital TV, using an indoor or outdoor antenna.

-The USB tuner connects from the antenna to the HDTV USB Device, which then connects to a free USB slot on your computer or device.
+The USB tuner connects from the antenna to the HDTV USB Device, which then connects to the USB slot on your computer or device.

 Once broadcasts are captured, software that comes bundled with the card is then used to view, record and time-shift the HDTV channel(s) that your antenna can pick up.